hp17illinois/peihb.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hey, my name is **Hongbin Pei (裴红斌)**, an assistant professor at School of Cyber Science and Engineering, Xi'an Jiaotong University (西安交通大学) .
+Hey, my name is **Hongbin Pei (裴红斌)**, an assistant professor at School of Cyber Science and Engineering, Xi'an Jiaotong University (西安交通大学).
 I received B.Sc, M.Eng, and Ph.D. degree from  the College of Computer Science and Technology, Jilin University (吉林大学).
 My research interest focuses on Machine Learning and Complex Networks.
 I published several papers at the top international AI conferences and journals, such as IEEE TPAMI, ICLR, NeurIPS.

 # 🔥 News
 - *2022.08*: &nbsp;🎉🎉 Our "On the Dimension and Metric of Network Embedding" project is selected to be awarded by NSFC, grant 62202369
-- *2021.08*: &nbsp;🎉🎉 I join Xi'an Jiaotong Universiyt as a Tenure-Track Assistant Professor.
+- *2021.08*: &nbsp;🎉🎉 I join Xi'an Jiaotong University as a Tenure-Track Assistant Professor.
 - *2021.06*: &nbsp;🎉🎉 I receive Ph.D. degree from Jilin University.

 # 📝 Publications